mazoonit/supercrudgen/README.md

 - details for mongoDB:
   - It creates models,routes,views,static directories inside your application directory.
-  - Inside models it creates a model.js file for every collection that contains mongoose schema and exports mongoose model.
+  - Inside models It creates a model.js file for every collection that contains mongoose schema and exports mongoose model.
     - models/modelName.js
-  - Inside routes it creates a routes file that contains all the routes for the models
+  - Inside routes It creates a routes file that contains all the routes for the models
     - routes/modelName.js (contains CRUD routes).
-  - Inside views it creates 2 views for every model.
+  - Inside views It creates 2 views for every model.
     - views/modelNames.ejs (view for all the documents in a collection).
     - views/modelName.ejs  (view for a specific document in a collection).
   - Inside static It creates 2 files